thinhphamcs/paw-umass/README.md

 3. If package.json is missing please contact me at `phamtuongthinh@gmail.com`

-4. Build and run server with `npm start`
+4. Build and run both server and client with `npm run dev`

 5. APIs: \
     Sign up: